naman26jain/HEP/README.md

 # HEP

-Healthy eating plate
+Healthy Eating Plate
-A recipe sharing web-app.
-using mongodb
-for project of HUMAN COMPUTER INTERACTION (Fall sem 2020) h
+A recipe sharing Web Application using mongodb for project of HUMAN COMPUTER INTERACTION (For sem 2020)